How To Grow Sunflower Microgreens At Home

 Step 4

-Remove any debris and cracked or empty seed husks while you spread out the seeds.
+Remove debris and cracked or empty seed husks while spreading the seeds.

 Step 5